blaenk/blaenk.github.io/provider/notes/go.markdown

 ## Methods

-While Go doesn't have classes, it has a syntax for definining methods on structures.
+While Go doesn't have classes, it has a syntax for defining methods on structures.
 In the function declaration, the method receiver appears before the function name.
 This can also be done on any type we create, such as with `type`, but **not** on types from other packages or basic types.
 A pointer receiver can be modified and doesn't have to copy the entire structure on the method call, just like in C/C++:

 ``` go
 func (v *Vertex) Abs() float64 {